SublimeText/UnitTesting/docker/README.md

 With `-v unittesting-home:/root`, bootstrap/install runs once and later runs only refresh your package files and execute tests.

+## Concurrent runs

+The shared cache volume contains the Sublime data directory, including `Packages`, `Lib`, UnitTesting schedules and test output files.
+Concurrent runs against the same volume are serialized by default to avoid races while copying packages, writing schedules and syncing Package Control libraries.

+Use `--lock-timeout SECONDS` to control how long a runner waits for the cache volume lock.
+Use `--no-lock` only if you know the selected cache volume is not shared by another runner.

 ## Refresh/update controls (without direct docker commands)

 Use launcher flags instead of calling `docker` manually: